Our guiding principle in opening, and growing The Trainyard has been the idea that “Kindness Changes Everything.”

 Broader Impacts: Small businesses and makers tend to be more proactive in reducing their environmental footprint and we partner with many like minded businesses when selecting goods for the shop.
 Several items in store support the planting of trees with each purchase, many have switched to biodegradable packaging or found creative ways to forgo packaging, others reuse materials in the production of new items or otherwise are taking steps to reduce their impact.

-Taking care of the well being of our young family, and our Trainyard family is a priority.
+Taking care of the well being of our young family, and our Trainyard family is our top priority.
 This may mean from time to time, our hours are reduced, or we’re closed unexpectedly to give time off due to illness, family issues or vacation.